In accordance with the Town's Procedure By-law, if you would like to appear before Council or a Standing Committee, you must:

 - Clearly state the topic on the agenda that you wish to speak to

-- Include a copy of your presentation if available (and any background information)
+- Include a copy of your presentation if applicable (and any background information)

-- Include your name (printed clearly) and complete contact information (address and telephone number where you can be reached)
+- Include your name (printed clearly) and complete contact information (address, telephone number and email where you can be reached)

 A staff member from the Office of the Town Clerk will contact you to confirm the meeting date and details of your appearance.

 The Delegation Request Form may be submitted to the Office of the Town Clerk through the following means:

 - Email to: firstname.lastname@example.org